ribeirogab/eslint-config/README.md

 ## Install

-To install free-translate, you can use NPM:
+To install `@ribeirogab/eslint-config`, you can use NPM:

 ```zsh
 npm install @ribeirogab/eslint-config